NytroMG/WriteUps/Injection/Injection.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------

-Hello again, let's solve another Dockerlabs machine.
-In this case, the machine is called Injection and it remains one of the easiest Dockerlabs machines from Mario's Penguin.
+Hello again, let's solve another [Dockerlabs](https://dockerlabs.es/#/) machine.
+In this case, the machine is called Injection and it remains one of the easiest Dockerlabs machines from [El Pingüino de Mario](https://www.youtube.com/channel/UCGLfzfKRUsV6BzkrF1kJGsg).
 Without further ado, let's get to it.
 As always, we'll start by downloading the machine and installing it.
 Remember that they operate via Docker, so we will be creating a container on our local machine where the victim machine will be stored.

 ![alt text](images/imagen.png)